-Detailed studies will be undertaken to match the proposed development with the local needs..
+Detailed studies will be undertaken to match the proposed development with the local needs.-with the proposed development.
 It is envisaged that with the establishment of LDCs, the level of access to physical and social amenities in rural MMR would improve to more acceptable levels.
 The LDC can help improve the local infrastructure and at the same time become a convergence point of opportunities for the entire cluster.